terra-money/classic-core/docs/guide/production.md

 * `26660` is the default port for interacting with the [Prometheus](https://prometheus.io) database which can be used for monitoring the environment.
 This port is not opened in the default configuration.

 ## Unlimit the maximum number of opened files for one process
-`terrad` can open more than 1024(which is default max opened file configuration) files at some moment.
+`terrad` can open more than 1024 files (which is default maximum) concurrently.
 We should increase this limit.
-Modify `/etc/security/limits.conf` to unlimit `nofile`
+Modify `/etc/security/limits.conf` to raise the `nofile` capability.
 ```
 *                soft    nofile          65535
 *                hard    nofile          65535